Cameron-Ord/Music-Visualizer/readme.md

 ### Releases
 There are currently no releases.
 If you want to use this program, you will have to build it.
 Thankfully it's relatively painless.
 Build steps are at the end of the readme.
 Thanks!

-### Configuration
-- If you compiled with Lua lib, you can change some settings in the config.lua.

 ## Controls
 **General controls**